M-J-Robbins/good-email-code/beta/outlook/svg-to-vml.md

 This specifies the xml namespace for a document.
 This is optional in both cases but for VML if it's not on the shape, then it must be added to the HTML tag  `<html xmlns:v="urn:schemas-microsoft-com:vml">`

 ### Viewport size
 Because these are vector images, they can be scaled to any size, so we need to define the dimensions of the space we're working in.
-Think of it like the artboard size or canvas size.
+I like to think of it like the artboard size or canvas size that you would use in design software.
 So if we place something 10 from the top and 10 from the left, it'll be relevant to the sizes we define here.

 **SVG viewBox:** The SVG `viewbox` has 4 values min-x, min-y, width and height, for now we'll ignore the first 2 and assume they are both set to `0`.
 **VML coordsize:** VML `coordsize` only has 2 values width and height, so these should match the last 2 values of the `viewbox`.

-I need to read more into it but `coordorigin` may be comparable to the first 2 values for `viewbox`.
+I need to read more into it but it looks like `coordorigin` may be comparable to the first 2 values for `viewbox`.

 ### Image size
 We can set the actual size of our image with `width` and `height` in the `style` attribute.
 This works the same in both formats `style="width:1000px;height:500px"`.